Kurds hold off Islamic State in Kobani; fighters strike in Iraq

 The jihadists have laid siege to the town for nearly four weeks and fought their way into it in recent days, taking control of almost half of the town.
 A U.N. envoy has said thousands of people could be massacred if Kobani falls.

-As night fell on Sunday, the town center was under heavy artillery and mortar fire, Ocalan Iso, deputy head of the Kobani defense council, said by Skype from inside the town.
+As night fell on Sunday, the town centre was under heavy artillery and mortar fire, Ocalan Iso, deputy head of the Kobani defence council, said by Skype from inside the town.
 Heavy clashes were under way in the east and southeast, he said, with neither side gaining ground.

 Idris Nassan, deputy foreign minister in the Kurdish administration for the Kobani district, said heavy fighting had begun around nightfall in the streets.
 Kurdish fighters had caught attackers in an ambush, he said from the town.